-Directional control valves are specified according to the volume of oil flow they must carry, operating pressure and number, and type of work sections required.
+Directional control valves are specified according to the volume of oil flow they must carry, operating pressure, and number and type of work sections required.
 Valve manufacturers specify nominal and maximum flow rates as well as maximum operating pressures.
 The nominal flow is the flow rate at which the valve reaches peak efficiency.
-When exceeding maximum flow and pressure, excess heat generation will occur.
+The maximum flow and pressure are not to be exceeded least damage, often in the form of excess heat generation, occur.

 All valves have an inlet section, which receives flow from the pump and often is equipped with a system pressure relief cartridge, one or more work sections to direct flow to the actuators (cylinders and motors), and a return section to direct oil back to the reservoir.
-The work sections are specified according to the function of the actuator: single acting, double acting, or motor.
+The work sections are specified according to the function of the actuator; single acting, double acting, or motor.
 In addition, the work sections can be equipped with one or more options such as individual port relief cartridges, flow restrictors, or anti-cavitation valves.

 Individual port relief cartridges allow for some work ports or valve sections to have different pressure relief settings than the other system functions.
-This option is commonly specified for the down stroke of a double-acting dump body cylinder.
-Flow restrictors are used to limit flow and thereby actuator speeds.
+This option is commonly specified for the down stroke of a double acting dump body cylinder.
+Flow restrictors are used to limit flow and, thereby, actuator speeds.
+Anticavitation valves will prevent cylinder cavitation in double acting cylinders caused by excessive speed in the down stroke.
+Another option is the "Power Beyond" or "High Pressure Carryover" (HPCO), used to route pressurized oil downstream to another valve.